F-Stack/f-stack/dpdk/doc/guides/nics/vmxnet3.rst

 .. note::

-    Other instructions on preparing to use DPDK such as, hugepage enabling, uio port binding are not listed here.
+    Other instructions on preparing to use DPDK such as, hugepage enabling, UIO port binding are not listed here.
     Please refer to *DPDK Getting Started Guide and DPDK Sample Application's User Guide* for detailed instructions.

 The packet reception and transmission flow path is::